Jacobe2169/worldcloud_component_dash/README.md

 ```

  4. Run the python script and open your web browser at [http://localhost:8050](http://localhost:80500).
- 5. You shoud see the following :
+ 5. You shoud see the following :<br>
 ![getss](resources/get_started_image.png)